blackwhitehere/acme-project-create/README.md

 # acme-project-create

-Sets up a new (python) project using a template
+Sets up a new (python) project using a template.

 Uses a three-step process:
-1. Template files are copied to `-target-dir` location from a specified `--template-dir-path` directory.
+1. Template files are copied to the `-target-dir` location from a `--template-dir-path` directory.
 Default template for a python project is included in the package.
 2. Directory names in the template following the pattern `{{<variable>}}` are substituted with value provided by the user.
-3. Filenames in the template directory that end with `j2template` (e.g. `pyproject.toml.j2template`)are assumed to be `Jinja2` templates and a file is generated in the target location with variable substitutions provided by the user i.e. `pyproject.toml`.
+3. Filenames in the template directory that end with `j2template` (e.g. `pyproject.toml.j2template`) are assumed to be `Jinja2` templates and a file is generated in the target location with variable substitutions provided by the user i.e. `pyproject.toml`.

 And that's it.

-Note: to allow user to provide all values that need to be specified to compile the template the template dir also needs to contain a `template_manifest.py` file that must implement a function:
+Note: to provide all values to compile the template the template dir needs to contain a `template_manifest.py` file that must implement a function:

 `def configure_parser(parser: argparse.ArgumentParser) -> argparse.ArgumentParser`